cmorace/python-course-web/sphinx/source/homework.rst

 Homework
 ********

-I will assign small homework assignments throughout the semester.
-Please, try your best to complete the assignments and email me your work to cmorace.public@gmail.com before the next class.
+All homework will be due one week after they are posted unless otherwise noted.
+Please email your assignments to me at cmorace.public@gmail.com.

 .. list-table::
    :align: center